intuition-dev/intuDocs/meta-website/10_pillars_.md

 to going from Data Center to Cloud v1.0.
 With that being said, going from Cloud v1.0 to Cloud v2.0 is a huge benefit, and produces a similar amount of fear.

+An example of a good step would be to create a 'ViewModel' layer in you web-apps client side, so that that you app is agonistic to the back end.

 **Pillar 9: Security**